MediaComem/comem-webdev/subjects/ionic-extras/README.md

 *secure origin, such as HTTPS.
 See https://goo.gl/rStTGz for more details.
 ```

-It's because your Ionic app is not running on localhost but on your IP address,
+It's because your Ionic app is not running on localhost but on your IP address
+(e.g. you are on `http://192.168.1.100:8100` in your browser's address bar),
 and getting the user's location over unencrypted HTTP is **no longer allowed on insecure origins**.

 You should run your Ionic app on localhost to solve this issue:

 ```bash
 $> ionic serve --address localhost
 ```

-### Geolocation doesn't work on my device

-When running on an actual mobile device, some versions of some platforms don't have the HTML geolocation API available.

-Install [cordova-plugin-geolocation][cordova-geolocation] to solve the issue.